-Vaping is not safe.
+No, vaping is not safe.
 And vaping has never been safe.
-One of the early marketing tactics of the vaping industry was to imply that the use of these products was safe because they contained FDA-approved ingredients.
-However, while they contain fewer toxic chemicals than more traditional cigarettes, they still contain cancer-causing chemicals, as well as chemicals that may not be safe for inhalation.
+However, one of the early marketing tactics of the vaping industry was to imply that the use of these products was safe because they contained FDA-approved ingredients.
+Many of the vaping lung injury lawsuits stem from the misleading ads that left users with nicotine addictions and other health issues.
+Notably, while vape juice contains fewer toxic chemicals than more traditional cigarettes, they still contain cancer-causing chemicals, as well as chemicals that may not be safe for inhalation.

 Further, there is an inherent danger based on the newness of the product.
 It’s difficult to say what long-term dangers or public health concerns will ultimately come out of e-cigarettes.
 This is because these devices have not been studied.
 It is an overstatement to say that ENDS are unregulated.
 That is not the case.
 E-cigarettes were subject to the same regulations as other tobacco products until August 8, 2016.
 However, with the FDA’s new “deeming rule” in place, the agency now has regulatory authority over all ENDS devices, including the following: